gbdev/homebrewhub/README.md

 apt install python3 libpq-dev python3-dev python3-venv
 ```

-Next, install Postgres 12 ([download link](https://www.postgresql.org/download/)), create a user, password and an `hh` table.
+Next, install Postgres 12 ([download link](https://www.postgresql.org/download/)), create a user, password and a database named `hh`.
 Have it running in the background on port `5432`.

 After that, follow the steps below to get started running the project manually: